Skip to main content

 IN I-Corps News

-Twenty-four startups were accepted for the eLab student startup accelerator fall cohort, and 13 will advance to the spring cohort.
-These startups have shown remarkable progress in validating their ideas and refining their business models.
+33 startups were accepted for the eLab student startup accelerator fall cohort, and 15 will advance to the spring cohort.
+These startups have made significant progress and identified a viable pathway to a scalable business.

 Logo for NSF I-Corps Hub Interior Northeast